Legoland Castle Hotel review: floor plan details, room details, restaurant and pool information, and everything else you need to know!

 The Legoland California Castle Hotel made for the family vacation of a lifetime!
 Check out the pictures in the slideshow above (no sound) to get an idea of what the rest of the hotel looks like.

 Would your kids love the Legoland Castle hotel?
 Have you taken your kids to Legoland before?
 Did you go as a kid?
-Share your opinions about our Legoland California Castle Hotel in the comments below, on my Facebook page, or tag me on Instagram.
-Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.
+Share your opinions about our California Legoland Castle Hotel review in the comments below, on my Facebook page, or tag me on Instagram.